 I see 3 problems here:

-there are already 2 levels of indentation.
-Adding the third rule will probably add another level
+- there are already 2 levels of indentation.
+Adding the third rule will probably add another level of indentation.

 We call this approach: imperative programming.
 We explicitly declare how to get what we